Shakti Arora

-Shakti Arora (born 16 May 1986) is an Indian actor who primarily works in Hindi television.
-He is known for his predominantly performances in Tere Liye, Pavitra Rishta, Meri Aashiqui Tum Se Hi and Silsila Badalte Rishton Ka.
-Arora has also participated in dance reality shows like Nach Baliye 7 (2015) and Jhalak Dikhhla Jaa 9 (2016).
+Shakti Arora (born 16 May 1986) is an Indian television actor.

 Career

 Initial days and critical appreciation (2006–2014)

 Arora made his television debut in 2006 with Ssshhhh...Phir Koi Hai and then played Kamran in Sony SAB's Left Right Left that year.
 In 2007, he signed Star Plus's medical based series Dill Mill Gaye for the supporting role of Sumit.

-After a 2-year break, he was back to television in 2009 as Jigar Thakkar in Baa Bahoo Aur Baby.
+After a two-year break, he was back to television in 2009 as Jigar Thakkar in Baa Bahoo Aur Baby.
 In 2010, he joined Star Plus's Tere Liye as Taposh Banerjee.
 In 2011, he was roped in as Mukul in Zee TV's Agle Janam Mohe Bitiya Hi Kijo and as Angad Purohit in Sanskaar Laxmi.

-Arora gained high appreciation for his performance as Onir Dutt, a doctor in Zee TV's one of the most popular soap operas, Pavitra Rishta, which he did from 2012 to 2013.
+Arora gained appreciation for his performance as Onir Dutt, a doctor in one of Zee TV's soap opera, Pavitra Rishta, which he did from 2012 to 2013.
 In 2012, he also hosted Gyaan Guru and Gumrah: End of Innocence.

 His first show as a contestant came with Rasoi Ki Rani.

-In 2013, he too hosted Science With BrainCafe and acted in Yeh Hai Aashiqui as Mayank opposite Kapoor and in MTV Webbed as Kavish Mehta apart from a special cameo in Star Plus's Yeh Hai Mohabbatein.

-His first project of 2014 was as Avinash opposite Charlie Chauhan in Zing's Pyaar Tune Kya Kiya.
+In 2013, he hosted Science With BrainCafe and acted in Yeh Hai Aashiqui as Mayank opposite Kapoor and in MTV Webbed as Kavish Mehta apart from a special cameo in Star Plus's Yeh Hai Mohabbatein.
+His first project of 2014 was playing Avinash opposite Charlie Chauhan in Zing's Pyaar Tune Kya Kiya.